American drowns after proposing to his girlfriend underwater in Tanzania

 A Louisiana man has drowned after proposing to his girlfriend underwater while the couple was vacationing in Tanzania.

-Steven Weber and Kenesha Antoine were staying in Pemba Island, CNN affiliate WBRZ reports, in a wooden cabin with a bedroom submerged beneath the ocean surface off the east coast of Africa.
+Steven Weber and Kenesha Antoine were staying in Pemba Island, CNN affiliate WBRZ reports, in a wooden cabin with a bedroom submerged in the ocean off the east coast of Africa.

 The note, which Weber had placed inside a transparent plastic bag, read, “I can’t hold my breath long enough to tell you everything I love about you.
 BUT…Everything I love about you I love more EVERY DAY!